 - An increase in stimulant effects

-- An increase in the risk of a lethal reaction, suggesting a potentially toxic interaction between the two drugs
+- An increase in the risk of a panic episode

 To feel as comfortable as possible during ketamine therapy, it is best to abstain from all drugs before treatment.
 This will ensure that you don’t have to experience any unpleasant physical and subjective effects.
 If you are taking any medications, it is best to consult with your prescribing physician and the clinician providing ketamine therapy.
 They will be able to judge whether your medication adds any risk to treatment.
 You may need to discontinue some medications before receiving ketamine-assisted therapy.